hunzikp/dimstar/README.md

 devtools::install_github('hunzikp/dimstar')
 ```

 NOTE: This is a development version; documentation is pending.
-The package assumes that Python (2.7 / 3.6) and [scipy](https://www.scipy.org/) is installed on your machine.
+The package assumes that Python (2.7 / 3.6) and [scipy](https://www.scipy.org/) are installed on your machine.

 Usage
 -----